Update: Mical Seafood Recalls Tuna Loin for Scombroid Poisoning

 See the FDA recall notice for a complete list of retail locations affected products may have been sold in an unbranded form.

-Each year in the U.S., about 1 million people are estimated to contract salmonella infection (salmonellosis), according to the Centers for Disease Control and Prevention (CDC).
+Each year in the U.S., about 1 million people develop salmonella infections, or salmonellosis, according to the CDC.
 Of these, about 19,000 patients will have symptoms so severe they require hospitalization, and nearly 400 people will die as a direct result of their illness.
 Most infected persons develop symptoms including diarrhea, fever, and abdominal cramps 12 to 72 hours after infection.

 The incubation period for salmonella bacteria ranges anywhere from 2 hours to several days.
 Most salmonella infections can be classified as stomach flu (gastroenteritis).